 We may focus a lot on the outdoors, but there are so few places like this where there truly is something for everyone and, admittedly contrary to the title of this article, every age.

 2. Visit a Wilderness Park

 If you thought a fly-in to a remote lake for a day was extreme, maybe wilderness parks aren't for you.
-Sunset Country has numerous wilderness provincial parks including Wabakimi, Quetico and Woodland Caribou.
-These parks interiors are accessible only by plane, train or long portaging.
+Sunset Country has numerous wilderness provincial parks including Wabakimi, Quetico, and Woodland Caribou.
+These park interiors are accessible only by plane, train, or long portaging.
 Once you're engulfed by mother nature at her wildest, it's worth every bit of effort getting there.
 We're hoping this one is for you.

 3. Outdoor concerts

 Northwestern Ontario hosts some of the most unique live music experiences!
 Such as the bumping outdoors festival, HarbourFest in the heart of downtown Kenora right on the waterfront.
 Or camp along the shores of the English River for a few days while listening to the sounds of the Trout Forest Music Festival in Ear Falls.

 After a long day fishing, portaging, or paddling, your body yearns for some comfort.
 Be sure to pack everything you need for backcountry bannock, it's just what the body and soul need.

 Ice roads are in almost every community in northwestern Ontario.
 Dryden, Sioux Lookout, and Kenora, all of these towns have their own ice roads, routes, and uses.
 A northern experience if there ever was one.
 Driving on an ice road, even for a short distance or as a means to get to your fishing hole, can be a fun new experience!